 The Compensation Committee's considerations consist of, but are not limited to, analysis of the following factors: financial performance of the Company, including ROA, return on equity, and management of assets, liabilities, capital and risk.
 Additionally, the Compensation Committee uses annual compensation surveys to compare the compensation of positions in similar financial institutions of comparable asset size.
-Specifically, the Bank Administration Institute ("BAI") Bank Cash Compensation Survey, which includes compensation data obtained from banks with assets between \$500 million and \$1 billion in a region that includes Alabama, Arkansas, Iowa, Kansas, Kentucky, Louisiana, Minnesota, Mississippi, Missouri, Nebraska, North Dakota, Ohio, Oklahoma, South Dakota and Tennessee and the Mississippi Bankers Association ("MBA") Salary Survey, which includes compensation data obtained from banks in Mississippi with assets between \$500 million and \$1 billion, are used as reference material in evaluating the compensation of the named executive officers; however, the Company does not benchmark compensation to any specific company or companies.
-The Company does not have access to the identity of the specific companies included in these surveys.
+Specifically, the Mississippi Bankers Association ("MBA") Salary Survey, which includes compensation data obtained from banks in Mississippi with assets between \$500 million and \$1 billion, is used as reference material in evaluating the compensation of the named executive officers; however, the Company does not benchmark compensation to any specific company or companies.
+The Company does not have access to the identity of the specific companies included in this survey.

-In determining total compensation, the Committee also considers the performance of the individual named executive officers in areas such as: the scope of responsibility of the executive; leadership within the Company, the community and the financial services industry; achievement of work goals; and whether the

-Company, under the executive's leadership, has been a good corporate citizen while enhancing shareholder value.
+In determining total compensation, the Committee also considers the performance of the individual named executive officers in areas such as: the scope of responsibility of the executive; leadership within the Company, the community and the financial services industry; achievement of work goals; and whether the Company, under the executive's leadership, has been a good corporate citizen while enhancing shareholder value.